Baccalaureate & Commencement

 Bethel College 2016 graduation ceremonies take place Sunday, May 22, on the Bethel College Campus.

 The Baccalaureate ceremony starts at 10 a.m., with musical selections by seniors, and worship beginning at 10:30 a.m.
-Services will be taking place at Bethel College Mennonite Church.
+Services will take place at Bethel College Mennonite Church.
 For Baccalaureate, graduates do not need to wear their graduation robes, and they are welcome to sit with their families.

 All senior graduates report to the Administration Building steps in cap and gown at 2:45 p.m. for a class photo.
 After the photo, seniors proceed to the Luyken Fine Arts Center to assemble and prepare for the commencement procession.
 All senior graduates required to attend.
 In case of inclement weather, the photo will be taken in Krehbiel Auditorium